mitzen/tinygo-main/README.md

 Using tinygo, compile the code

-tinygo build -o wasm.wasm -target wasm ./main.go
+tinygo build -o html/wasm.wasm -target wasm ./main.go

 Next execute run.go command :-

 go run run.go

 Then open up your browser and paste in the following